 Navigating copyright and trademark registrations can be difficult, so let us counsel you.
 We have experience not just in registrations but also in protection of copyrights and trademarks, including drafting cease and desist letters and filing infringement suits.
 It is also important to understand ownership of these intellectual property assets, and we will help you understand how to make sure the correct person or business entity is the owner.
 Additionally, privacy rights and publicity rights, including use of one's likeness and image are ever-present in today's social and internet-enabled society, so they must be considered and accounted for.

 Darren M. Pfeil practices copyright, trademark, and entertainment law for the firm.

 Conviction of a criminal offense carries potentially devastating consequences such as jail time, fines, restitution, community service, or loss of driving privileges.
 Based on the severity of the offense, individuals face consequences that can alter many aspects of their personal and professional lives.
-Our firm has attorneys who are former county prosecutors as well as attorneys who have numerous years of experience shielding clients from the full force of the criminal justice system.
+Our firm has attorneys who have numerous years of experience shielding clients from the full force of the criminal justice system.
 Whether you are facing an indictable or non-indictable offense (New Jersey doesn't call them "felonies" or "misdemeanors"), it's crucial to act quickly to protect yourself from potential life-changing consequences.
 At Shamy, Shipers & Lonski, P.C., we defend clients facing a wide range of charges, including burglary, theft, robbery, drug crimes, school zone offenses, weapons offenses, sex crimes, terroristic threats, and conspiracy charges.
 While many people equate DWI with a criminal offense, those are prosecuted in municipal court, which our firm handles as well.

 One attorney practicing criminal law is William J. Shipers.